-- there has been an unsatisfactory response to an informal request; - the alleged offender is uncooperative or past experience indicates that the they are unlikely to comply unless a formal notice is issued; - the Council staff member requests information or records from a third party who may be concerned about their privacy or confidentiality obligations.
-The statutory requirement to provide the information or documents will protect the addressee against liability for a breach of privacy or confidentiality.
+- the Council staff member requests information or records from a third party who may be concerned about their privacy or confidentiality obligations. - The statutory requirement to provide the information or documents will protect the addressee against liability for a breach of privacy or confidentiality.